 TGCT can be diagnosed through MRI and/or biopsy.
 Often, TGCT presents with some unique imaging features that can distinguish it from other diseases.
 However, commonly, ruling out other more common diseases (differential diagnosis) is still required.
 Under a microscope, localized TGCT and diffuse TGCT look identical.
 However, these subtypes appear different on MRI images.

-It is estimated that in 33% of diffuse TGCT patients, bone abnormality is observed(1).
-Additionally, cysts in non-weight bearing regions, such as Baker cysts, commonly accompany this disease.
+It is estimated that in 33% of diffuse TGCT patients, bone abnormalities are observed(1).
+Other studies suggest that one in five patients (20%) have secondary joint degeneration (osteoarthritis) from TGCT (2).
+Additionally, cysts in non-weight bearing regions, such as Baker cysts, commonly accompany TGCT of the knee due to pooling of fluid in the back of the knee.

 Consult with your radiologist and multi-disciplinary healthcare team to interpret your results.